Henryno111/requirement-analysis/README.md

    - Resource expansion
    - System adaptability

+---

+### Overview
+Use Case Diagrams are fundamental tools in requirement analysis that visually represent how users (actors) interact with a system.
+They are part of the Unified Modeling Language (UML) and provide a high-level view of system functionality from an external observer's perspective.

+### System Architecture Use Case Diagram

+### Architectural Components

 ## Use Case Diagrams
 ![booking-system-pro-diagram](https://github.com/user-attachments/assets/da6a55cb-a029-4290-875b-3a9adec83e44)# Software Development Requirement Analysis
 ![Uploading<svg viewBox="0 0 1000 800" xmlns="http://www.w3.org/2000/svg">